UUDigitalHumanitieslab/idioms/README.md

 # Database of Dutch Dialect Idioms

-This repository contains a customized Datasette app that serves the data from the [idioms database](https://idioms.hum.uu.nl/) via a read-only SQLite database, preserving the original data structures.
-The steps for converting the data from the original MySQL database are listed in the "conversion" directory.
+This repository contains a customized [Datasette](https://datasette.io/) app that serves the data from the [idioms database](https://idioms.hum.uu.nl/) via a read-only SQLite database, preserving the original data structures.
+The steps for converting the data from the original MySQL database are listed in the `conversion` directory.

 ## Datasette